THE BATTLE OF LEPANTO

 The Ottoman Empire suffered a major defeat and their leader, Admiral Ali Pasha, was killed in combat.

 Western Governors were more and more worried by the increasing expansion of the Ottoman Empire that was threatening not only the Venetian eastern colonies but also the Spanish Empire and all Mediterranean maritime States.
+The Ottomans took Costantinople in 1453 and this was regarded as a major threat for the west and a huge catastrophe for the Church.

 Pope Pius V was very worried about the Islamic expansion and since 1566 had been trying to form an alliance of Roman Catholic States.